muhammad-fiaz/safehold/README.md

    safehold --help
    ```

+## Installation modes: CLI vs GUI

+SafeHold can be installed in two modes:

+- CLI only (default):
+   - `cargo install safehold`
+   - Installs the command-line interface only.
+- CLI + GUI:
+   - `cargo install safehold --features gui`
+   - Installs both CLI and the graphical UI.

+If you try to launch the GUI without installing it, the CLI will inform you how to reinstall with the GUI feature.

+## CLI styling options

+SafeHold’s CLI supports global switches to control colors and animations:

+- `--color <auto|always|never>`: force color usage.
+Default is `auto` (uses color only when attached to a TTY).
+- `--style <fancy|plain>`: choose `fancy` to enable spinner animations and styled prefixes, or `plain` for simple text.
+Default is `fancy`.
+- `--quiet`: suppress non-essential output.

+Examples:

+- Disable colors and animations: `safehold --color never --style plain list-sets`
+- Keep colors but disable spinners: `safehold --style plain create projectA --password secret`
+- Quiet mode for scripting: `safehold --quiet export --set projectA --file .env`

 ## Usage

 SafeHold stores data in `~/.credman/` (or equivalent on Windows/macOS).
 Run `safehold setup` for initial setup and PATH guidance.